asgardeo/asgardeo-auth-spa-sdk/README.md

 Asgardeo Auth SPA SDK for JavaScript allows Single Page Applications to use OIDC or OAuth2 authentication in a simple and secure way.
 By using Asgardeo and the JavaScript SPA SDK, developers will be able to add identity management to their Single Page Applications in a jiffy.

+## Prerequisite

+Create an organization in Asgardeo if you don't already have one.
+The organization name you choose will be referred to as `<org_name>` throughout this tutorial.

 ## Install

 Install the JavaScript library from the npm registry.